openvswitch/ovs/FAQ.md

      Bonds have tons of configuration options.
 Please read the documentation on the Port table in ovs-vswitchd.conf.db(5) for all the details.

+     Configuration for DPDK-enabled interfaces is slightly less
+     straightforward: see [INSTALL.DPDK.md].

    - Perhaps you don't actually need eth0 and eth1 to be on the same bridge.
 For example, if you simply want to be able to